 (B) CONTENTS

-(i) a description of how parents of Indian children and representatives of Indian tribes have been, and will be, involved in developing and implementing the activities for which assistance is sought;
+(i) a description of how families of Indian children and official designated by the Indian tribes have been, and will be, involved in developing and implementing the activities for which assistance is sought;

 SEC.
 7122.
 PROFESSIONAL DEVELOPMENT FOR TEACHERS AND EDUCATION PROFESSIONALS.